Verbal27/splitBill/README.md

 | `DEFAULT_FROM_EMAIL` | ✅ | From address for outbound emails |
 | `SECRET_KEY` | ✅ | Django secret key — **must be set in production** |

-> ⚠️ `SECRET_KEY` is currently hardcoded in `settings.py` with an insecure value.
-Override it via environment variable before any production deployment.

 ---

 ## Running with Docker